microsoft/verona/docs/pyrona.md

 As part of Project Verona, we have been developing a new ownership model for Python, called Lungfish.
 This model is designed to provide a safe and efficient way to manage memory and concurrency in Python programs.
-Pyrona is our experiments to develop this approach.
+Pyrona is our experiment to develop this approach.

 ## Plan for Python